Alexandria National Museum | Ankh |

 Alexandria, the second largest metropolis in Egypt and the seat of the Hellenic Empire is famous for its share of Museums.

-The Museums of Alexandria has added charm to the quaint city.
+The Museums has added charm to the quaint city.
 It has become an asset to Alexandria’s cultural and National Heritage.
 In the present scenario.

 Alexandria National Museum